ucsblibrary/alexandria/README.md

 collection is created, then individual records with attachments are minted and added to the collection.

-1. Create a collection: `bin/ingest-mods ../mods-for-adrl/mods_demo_set/collection ../alexandria-images/mods_demo_images/`
+1. Create a collection: `bin/ingest -f mods -m ../mods-for-adrl/mods_demo_set/collection`

-2. Add the records: `bin/ingest-mods ../mods-for-adrl/mods_demo_set/objects ../alexandria-images/mods_demo_images/`
+2. Add the records: `bin/ingest -f mods -m ../mods-for-adrl/mods_demo_set/objects -d ../alexandria-images/mods_demo_images/`

 The first argument to the script is the directory that contains the MODS files.
 The second argument is the directory that contains